 Have a bread baking in your life like me?
 Well, we love tools.
 The truth is tools helps simplify things and make our life simpler.
 So here are a few amazing things you can gift anyone who loves to bake.

-1. Bread Baking Books – Starts at $35
+1. Bread Baking Books between $10 – $35

-Now, the list of good bread baking books is in plenty and as one who loves books and loves bread, it is really hard to choose just one.
+Now, the list of good bread baking books is plenty and as one who loves books and loves bread, it is really hard to choose just one.
 But here are three that you will love.

-- The first one is the bread bible (free shipping here) – perfect for anyone who is just getting into bread baking.
+- The first one is the bread bible (free worldwide shipping here) – perfect for anyone who is just getting into bread baking.
 It has recipes and lots of progress pictures.
 It aims not just to give you the recipe but to teach you to bake.
 It’s ideal for anyone who loves baking bread

-- The second is Flour water and yeast (free shipping here) – this book really goes deep into how the author got into baking which is very interesting and explains each and every concept and ingredients in details.
+- The second is Flour water and yeast (free worldwide shipping here) – this book really goes deep into how the author got into baking which is very interesting and explains each and every concept and ingredients in detail.
 It’s for those who would love to deep dive into baking bread more seriously.

-- The third is The Bread Apprentice (free shipping here) The best feature I like about this book that it gives you variations of the same recipe.
+- The third is The Bread Bakers Apprentice (free worldwide shipping here) The best feature I like about this book that it gives you variations of the same recipe.
 Which means you have one recipe with so many options.
 Great for those who want to take bread making to the next level.

-2. Stand Mixer – Starts as low as $ 150 and above.
+2. Stand Mixer – Start at $ 150 and above.

-This is one of those things that you will never EVER regret buying.
-A good stand mixer is my best companion when making bread.
+A good Stand Mixer is my best companion when making bread.
 Why?
 Good bread needs a bit of love and care in the form of kneading.
 While there are those of us that pride and take joy in the old school process of kneading the dough by hand, let’s face it there are times when we just don’t have the time patience or energy.
 That’s when having a stand mixer is the next best thing to kneading the dough by hand.

 You know how I feel about measuring ingredients and I’m always encouraging you to bake with weight rather than volume.
 One cup is supposed to be 128 grams of flour but a cup can hold from 110 to 150 grams depending on how you fill your cup!
 So always bake from the weight.

-4. Pizza Stone – as low as $15
+4. Pizza Stone – around $15

 You may have a good pizza dough but if you don’t bake it well over a pizza stone there is something missing.
 That lovely bottom crust we love.
 That comes from a good pizza stone.
 These days there are so many choices that they have become a lot more inexpensive.
 The best part? if you take care of it well, it will last you a lifetime.
-I’ve gone thru a couple of ovens but my pizza stone is still the same.
+I’ve gone through a couple of ovens but my pizza stone is still the same.

-5. Dough Scraper / Bread Scraper – as low as $5 (really)
+5. Dough Scraper / Bread Scraper – around $5 (really)

 A must-have for anyone who bakes bread.
 Bread dough is sticky so a baker needs to have this on handy every single time she needs to bake.
 These aren’t expensive as well.
-I have both a metal and a plastic scraper.
-The metal is great to divide dough into sections as well as help when kneading.
+I have both a metal bread scraper and a plastic dough scraper.
+The metal is great to divide the dough into sections as well as help when kneading.
 The plastic works great to scrape the dough out of a bowl as it bends.
 Works well to scrape everything out.

 Who doesn’t love sandwiches?
 Right?
-Every home needs a good loaf pan but the Pullman loaf pan makes the best square shaped slices for your sandwiches.
+Every home needs a good loaf pan but the Pullman loaf pan makes the best square-shaped slices for your sandwiches.
 And it makes a deliciously soft, rich bread with a tender crumb.
 Whether you make sandwiches or French toast these will give you those perfect presentable slices.